 Lighting Resources will also implement a bootie policy to further minimize potential contamination.
 Any office staff or visitors will wear protective dust-resistant booties while inside the lamp processing room.
 Likewise, lamp processing personnel will have to wear the booties and remove them when exiting the lamp processing room.
-All work clothing and booties will remain at the Facility.
+All work clothing, and personal protective equipment (PPE) including but not limited to booties shall be removed and placed inside a 55-gallon collection drum inside the lamp processing room (Area B), prior to leaving the lamp processing room.
+The 55-gallon collection drum shall be appropriately sealed, labeled, and marked in accordance with Title 40 CFR § 262.30 through § 262.34 - as detailed in Section 3.10 of this Report; and transported offsite for disposal as hazardous waste at an authorized / permitted hazardous waste disposal facility.